Upgrading and Reconfiguring the AC Circuits

 Fresh Water Line Before Insulation

 After all the pads were in place I used some 14 AWG two-lead strip wire to connect the pads in each zone in parallel.
 I found that there was plenty of extra room in the hole that already existed for the generator harness but decided to use a step bit to create a new dedicated 1.5 inch diameter hole in the driver’s side ottoman floor.
 I painted the hole edges with Por-15.
 I then inserted a grommet to protect the wires that would pass through the hole.
 I deliberately oversized this hole a bit to leave room for future use.
-The power cable on each fused relay was connected to a bus bar that was connected to the house battery with an 8 gauge cable.
+The power cable on each fused relay was connected to a bus bar that was then connected to the house battery with an 8 AWG cable.
 The ground cable on each relay was connected to the stock ground bar in the ottoman.
 The activation lead on each relay was connected to its assigned pin on the multiplex board and the power lead on each relay was connected to its assigned pads.

 After completing the wiring I protected each run with appropriately sized split loom covering and secured it with Velcro straps to components under the van.
 I then sealed the 1.5″ hole in the floor with clear GE silicone 2.